This Is How To Send Cryptocurrency

 When using an exchange, users will have a Bitcoin address (or another crypto) and associated QR code for their digital assets.
 They’ll need this info to send cryptocurrency to their wallet.
 Users need to use the withdraw function to transfer crypto from their exchange to a wallet.
 Simply click withdraw and choose the crypto to withdraw.
 Next, choose the address of the external address where to send the crypto.
 Enter the amount to send and hit withdraw.

 To send crypto from an exchange to a hardware wallet, users need to connect and set up their external hardware wallet on their PC.
 After setting up, a wallet address is generated.
 Log into an exchange account and hit withdraw.
 Choose the coin to transfer and enter the hardware wallet address.
 Select the amount and submit.
-When the transaction is complete, the balance will reflect in the hardware wallet under the account.
+When the transaction is complete, the balance will be reflected in the hardware wallet under the account.

 Multiple factors come into play in determining how long it takes to send crypto.
 Once a user hits send, their transaction is put in a sending queue.
 Some of the fastest crypto transaction speeds are a few seconds or can vary from 5 minutes up to 60 minutes.
 This largely depends on the number of confirmations needed to validate every block on the network.
 Other factors that affect the transfer speeds of crypto include: